 10.44a Estimated throughput

+A STA that has a value of true for dot11EstimatedServiceParametersOptionImplemented is an ESP STA.

-Many external entities wishing to control the traffic steering decision of a device will benefit by being able to predict the throughput that can be obtained through an association with a peer STA.
+Many external entities wishing to control the traffic steering decision of a device will benefit by being able to predict the throughput that can be obtained through a link with another STA.
 Those same entities also need to know what the current expectation for throughput is for network selection purposes.
-The MLME-ESTIMATED-THROUGHPUT.request and MLME-ESTIMATED-THROUGHPUT.confirm SAPs together provide an interface to allow such external entities, operating through the SME, to obtain an estimate of throughput for MSDUs sent from the STA which corresponds to the PeerMACAddress indicated in the parameter list of the MLME-ESTIMATED-THROUGHPUT.request to this STA.
+The MLME-ESTIMATED-THROUGHPUT.request and MLME-ESTIMATED-THROUGHPUT.confirm SAPs together provide an interface to allow such external entities, operating through the SME, to obtain an estimate of throughput for MSDUs sent between the STA which corresponds to the PeerMACAddress indicated in the parameter list of the MLME-ESTIMATED-THROUGHPUT.request and this STA.

-When an MLME-ESTIMATED-THROUGHPUT.request is received at the MLME, the MLME can use the parameters provided in the SAP plus the following information to create estimates of throughput per access category to deliver to the SME in the EstimatedThroughput parameter of the MLME-ESTIMATED-THROUGHPUT.confirm:
+When an MLME-ESTIMATED-THROUGHPUT.request is received at the MLME, the MLME can use the parameters provided in the SAP plus the following information to create estimates of throughput per access category to deliver to the SME in the EstimatedThroughputInbound parameter of the MLME-ESTIMATED-THROUGHPUT.confirm:

-Averaged RSSI measured during receptions of PPDUs transmitted by the STA that corresponds to the MAC entity with the MAC address equal to the PeerMACAddress in the MLME-ESTIMATED-THROUGHPUT.request
+Averaged RSSI measured during receptions of PPDUs transmitted by the STA that corresponds to the MAC entity with the MAC address equal to the PeerMACAddress in the MLME-ESTIMATED-THROUGHPUT.request to this STA

 Number of spatial streams that is expected to be supported on the link between this STA and the peer STA